jorgegabrielvm/Excel_for_DA/README.md

 # Excel_for_DA

-Projects made with Excel for Data Analysis and Business Intelligence purposes
+Projects made with Excel for Data Analysis, Financial and Business Intelligence purposes

 Links to view them online